-The shoulder can be described as several joints that combine with tendons and muscles to allow a full range of motion to the arm, from scratching your back to throwing the perfect pitch.
-Mobility may come with a price, however.
-The shoulder movement can lead to increasing problems with instability or impingement of soft tissue resulting in pain.
-Pain may be felt only when the shoulder is moved, or all of the time.
-The pain may be acute and disappear in a short time, or it may continue and require medical diagnosis and treatment.
+The shoulder consists of several joints that combine with tendons and muscles to permit a full range of motion to the arm.
+The shoulder movement can cause increasing problems with instability or impingement of soft tissue leading to pain.
+Pain might be acute and quickly disappear or it may continue and require medical diagnosis and treatment.

 In some cases, excessive use of the shoulder leads to inflammation and swelling of a bursa, a condition called bursitis.
 Bursas are often described as fluid-filled sacs located around the joints which lessen the friction caused by movement of the shoulder.
 Bursitis usually occurs in association with rotator cuff tendinitis.
 Sometimes the many tissues in the shoulder become inflamed and painful, which in turn may limit the use of the shoulder.
 The joint may stiffen as a result, a condition known as a "frozen shoulder."
 The good news is that with appropriate care, this condition will usually resolve itself.

 Sometimes the bones in one of the shoulder joints move (or, in an injury, are forced) out of their normal position.
 This condition, instability, can result in dislocation of one of the joints in the shoulder.
 Recurring dislocations, which may be partial or complete, cause pain and unsteadiness when you raise your arm or move it away from your body.
 When you lift your arm over your head, the shoulder may feel as if it is slipping out of place or an uncomfortable, unusual feeling that some people refer to as having a "dead" arm.